Kilexus/PyTMC/README.md

 # PyTMC

-Simple script for creating transition matrix for network analysis from csv file.
+Simple script for creating transition matrix (nothing common with stochastic matrices and Markov chains) for network analysis from csv file.

 USAGE: